 "I read some artists' descriptions of what they do and find I cannot understand their artspeak.
 Whatever are they talking about?
 Certainly their words often seem to bear little relationship to their actual artwork.
 I hope therefore that my pictures speak for themselves, as painting is, after all, a visual language."

 Art colleges: The South-West Essex Technical College and School of Art, Walthamstow, East London, and the Royal College of Art.
+Painting Department.

-I never considered any career other than being a painter, though I earned a living teaching art, briefly in Peckam, then for many years in Hackney, and then for some years in Hastings, East Sussex.
+I never considered any career other than being a painter, though I earned a living teaching art, briefly in Peckham, then for many years in Hackney, and then for some years in Hastings, East Sussex.
 Afterwards I taught adult classes for the University of Sussex at the Booth Museum in Brighton.
 Having taught for some years occasionally for the Barber Art Gallery Education Department Birmingham University,the City Museum and Art Gallery Birmingham, and English Heritage, I now teach regularly for Ludlow Museum Resource Centre.

 I became fascinated by natural history as a child and it became a lifelong interest, influencing my work in many ways.

 In my childhood it was much easier to find hawk moths and interesting caterpillars in outer London boroughs than it is now.
 The park behind our house had been turned into allotments during the war (before I was born) and for a time after it had been allowed to go wild.
 Eventually the respectable municipal flower beds took over again but for some years there were many unofficial temporary nature reserves like these all over London.

 I bred exotic giant silkmoths after discovering that eggs could be bought from dealers, watched tadpoles develop, and made collections of natural history objects.